twilightscapes/memegene/static/content/pages/index.md

   <p>PIRATE leverages the power of free services to host your own web app that you can control from any device, all for FREE! </p>

   <p>Easily edit your homepage, update your profile, and publish engaging content on your OWN website/app.
 You're the Captain of your content!</p>
+tagline: Do these memes amuse you?
+featuredImage: /assets/father-figure-promo.webp
 secondaryImage: /assets/default-user.webp
 scrollable: false
 portfolio: